Top 50 Docker Tools

-Gradle integrates with a variety of plugins and allows users to build scripts to that talk to Docker.
+Gradle integrates with a variety of plugins and allows users to build scripts that talk to Docker.
 It also allows users to customize their repository and set up continuous builds to speed up their processes.

 - Build scans allow teams to collaboratively debug their scripts and track the history of all builds.

 - Execution options give teams the ability to continuously build so that whenever changes are inputted, the task is automatically executed.

 - The custom repository layout gives teams the ability to treat any file directory structure as an artifact repository.

 Packer is a tool that automates the creation of images at any time for machines, including Docker.
 It is a lightweight tool that can run on any operating system.